Uchechukwu-Mark/HR_Data_Analysis/README.md

-**Introduction:**
+**Introduction**

 The Human Resources (HR) department is a cornerstone of any organization, responsible for recruiting, managing employee benefits, and maintaining a healthy work environment.
-This portfolio project delves into an HR dataset to unveil insights into the organizational structure and employee demographics.
+This portfolio project delves into an HR dataset to unveil insights into the organizational employee structure and employee demographics.

 **Dataset:**
 The project utilizes a fictional HR dataset obtained from Kaggle (Link: [HR Dataset on Kaggle](https://www.kaggle.com/datasets/koluit/human-resource-data-set-thecompany/download?datasetVersionNumber=537)).
 This dataset serves as a realistic representation of HR data.